On the instability of travelling wave solutions for the transport-Stokes equation: Linearization of the surface evolution model in spherical coordinates

-In this section we aim to investigate the existence of real positive eigenvalues for the operator $L$ satisfying the assumptions of Proposition \ref{prop_vp}.
-We use a finite element method in order to solve the following problem: let $p>2$ fixed, find $ u\in W^{1,p}(0,\pi)$, and $\lambda \in \C$ such that
+Following Proposition~\ref{prop_carac_fonction_propre_A}, we aim to investigate numerically the existence of $\lambda$ with positive real part for which the operator $T^\lambda$ admits a non trivial fixed point, or equivalently, an eigenvalue equal to $1$.
+Using a finite element method, we will thus approach the eigenvalues of the operator $T^\lambda$ for several values of $\lambda$.
+This leads us to address the following problem: given $p>2$ and $\lambda$ such that $\Re (\lambda)>1/15p$, find $ h\in L^p(0,\pi)$ and $\mu \in \C$ such that